Latest Version: 2.0 |

 VIRTUALIZER_START // the area to protect starts here

 VIRTUALIZER_END // end of area to protect

 The VIRTUALIZER_START/VIRTUALIZER_END macros are

 dummy macros which do not interfere with the execution of the original application.
 It's only in protection-time when Code Virtualizer will recognize those areas of code and will covert them into unique virtual opcodes, which are then emulated by a virtual machine when the protected application is running.

 The following picture represents the image of an original compiled application (before being protected) and how it's transformed when it's protected by Code Virtualizer:

 As the image shows, Code Virtualizer needs to embed the generated virtual machine at the end of the protected application in order to emulate the virtual opcodes when they are going to be executed.
 The size of the virtual machine can vary from 10 Kb to 30 Kb (depending on the complexity level selected), making no impact in the final size of the protected application.

 Figure 5: Original Application versus Protected Application

 Code Virtualizer is a powerful technology that can prevent someone from inspecting your sensitive code, such as your routines that validate an entered serial key for registering your application.
-Also, Code Virtualizer slightly modifies the PE header of the protected application, meaning you could put a compressor or other software protector on top of Code Virtualizer with no problems.
+Also, Code Virtualizer slightly modifies the header of the protected application, meaning you could put a compressor or other software protector on top of Code Virtualizer with no problems.

-If you are a device driver developer and felt neglected when there was no solution to protect your device drivers, Code Virtualizer offers you the same technology to do so (for either 32-bit and 64-bit drivers) in the same way as your applications and DLLs.
+If you are a Windows device driver developer and felt neglected when there was no solution to protect your device drivers, Code Virtualizer offers you the same technology to do so (for either 32-bit and 64-bit drivers) in the same way as your applications and DLLs.